 - Limes - quartered

-- Heat the oil in a large pan and add the vegetables.
-Cook for 5 minutes.1 Onion, 1 Red bell pepper, 1 Carrot, 1 Sweet potato, 1 tablespoon Olive oil
+- Heat 1 tablespoon Olive oil in a large pan and add the vegetables.
+Cook for 5 minutes.

-- Add the turkey mince, breaking it up as it cooks.
-Cook until all the mince has browned (about 5 minutes)500 g turkey mince
+- Add 500 g Turkey mince, breaking it up as it cooks.
+Cook until all the mince has browned (about 5 minutes)

-- Add the garlic, all the spices and salt and pepper.
-Mix well.3 Garlic clove, 2 tablespoon Chilli powder, 1 teaspoon ground cumin, 1 teaspoon Dried oregano, 1 teaspoon Smoked paprika, 1 pinch Sea salt and black pepper
+- Add 3 Garlic clove, 2 tablespoon Chilli powder, 1 teaspoon Ground cumin, 1 teaspoon Dried oregano, 1 teaspoon Smoked paprika and 1 pinch Sea salt and black pepper.
+Mix well.

-- Add the stock and simmer for 15 minutes.125 ml Vegetable stock
+- Add 125 ml Vegetable stock and simmer for 15 minutes.

 - You can swap the turkey mince for beef or chicken or even a vegetarian alternative.
 Or, use just beans.